ninjasource/lis2dw12/README.md

 or take a look at a working example using an STM32 bluepill [here](https://github.com/ninjasource/accelerometer-test)

 > Note that this crate implements the traits in the accelerometer crate.
-If you have problems figuring out how to propogate errors then take a look at the bluepill working example linked above.
+If you have problems figuring out how to propagate errors then take a look at the bluepill working example linked above.

 ## Features